mstidd2/vscode-ide-for-TM4C123/README.md

 ## Configuration

 ### Symlink to gdb-multiarch
 - Reasoning: the Cortex-Debug extension calls upon arm-none-eabi-gdb (the cross compiler's debugger); however, arm-none-eabi-gdb is no longer a binary associated with the gcc-arm-none-eabi suite.
+Cortex-Debug provides an error indicating that the path to arm-none-eabi-gdb needs to be set correctly.
 It appears that 'gdb-muliarch' is now the gdb used for the cross compiler.
 Since the Cortex-Debug error only indicated that it doesn't have the correct *path* to the arm-none-eabi-gdb binary, updating the path settings doesn't solve the issue; however, creating a symlink that points Cortex-Debug to gdb-multiarch when it is calling arm-none-eabi-gdb does.
 - While in the /usr/bin/ directory, run:
     - `$ sudo ln -s gdb-multiarch arm-none-eabi-gdb`
     - `$ sudo chmod 755 arm-none-eabi-gdb`